Azure/azure-sdk-for-media-services/README.md

 1. A Media Services account in a new or existing Windows Azure subscription.
 See the topic [How to Create a Media Services Account](http://www.windowsazure.com/en-us/manage/services/media-services/how-to-create-a-media-services-account/).
 2. Operating Systems: Windows 7, Windows 2008 R2, or Windows 8.
-3. .NET Framework 4.5 or .NET Framework 4.
+3. .NET Framework 4.
-4. Visual Studio 2012 or Visual Studio 2010 SP1 (Professional, Premium, Ultimate, or Express).
+4. Visual Studio 2012 above or Visual Studio 2010 SP1 (Professional, Premium, Ultimate, or Express).

 ### Building and Referencing the SDK